 African Swine Fever in China

 that the rapid spread of ASF across China will almost certainly extend into other Asian nations.
-However, at this point it is too early to know if ASF will significantly impact China’s pork production or its need for imported pork.
+However, at this point it is still too early to know if ASF will significantly impact China’s pork production or its need for imported pork.
 When asked for comment on this situation, USMEF is very careful not to speculate about such an impact.